 Psychological Tricks in Digital Marketing – How You Can Use Psychology

-Selling products or services has always been a complex skill to learn, whether selling face to face at a market stall or over the internet and other media channels to a potential audience of millions.
-There is a real art to market a product or a service to potential customers effectively.
+Selling products or services has always been a complex skill to learn, whether selling face-to-face at a market stall or over the internet and other media channels to a potential audience of millions.
+There is real art to marketing a product or a service to potential customers effectively.
 However, it is not just art.
 There is also a fair amount of science, specifically psychology.
 Many decades before the concept of modern digital and social media marketing came into being, advertisers developed and used various psychological tricks to grab consumers’ attention and get them to part with their hard-earned cash.
-From the middle of the 20th century to the present day, the advertising and marketing industry has grown into a behemoth.
+The advertising and marketing industry has grown into a behemoth from the middle of the 20th century to the present day.

 We can see from examining vintage TV commercials or watching shows like Mad Men that the industry has for a long time been a collaboration of many different disciplines, including art (creating appealing imagery), technology (filming video), finance, and psychology.
-Psychology in digital marketing is very, and often the first step in creating an advertising campaign or marketing strategy is to work out what people’s needs are and convince them that you can meet those needs.
+Psychology in digital marketing is very, and often the first step in creating an advertising campaign or marketing strategy is to determine what people’s needs are and convince them that you can meet them.
 This is the foundation of all successful marketing and takes place well before writers, artists, actors, and production companies get hired.